Get Help for Pregabalin Addiction

 As a leading drug addiction treatment centre Castle Craig is at the forefront of prescription drug addiction.
 We have seen a rise in pregabalin addiction cases coming into our rehab.

-To gain instant help with an addiction to pregabalin please telephone our addiction team on 01721 728118.
+To gain instant help with an addiction to pregabalin please telephone our addiction team at 0808 271 7500.

 Pregabalin Abuse: The Facts

-- From April 2019 pregabalin has been reclassified as a class C controlled substances in the UK
+- From April 2019 pregabalin has been reclassified as a class C controlled substance in the UK

 - Manufacturer Caution: Conditions that may precipitate encephalopathy; elderly; history of substance abuse; respiratory depression; severe congestive heart failure.
 See PREGABALIN | Drug | BNF content published by NICE.